soubhik-111/tic_tac_toe/README.md

 # tic_tac_toe
 This is a simple implementation of the classic game Tic Tac Toe, also known as Noughts and Crosses.
-It is written in [language], and the game can be played through the command line.
+The game can be played through the live link.

 To get started, clone the repository and navigate to the project directory: